 Usually we go around the room and each person takes a turn at choosing a tune to play.
 That person gets to set the tempo, decide how many times we play it, and start us off by playing an intro or counting us in so that we all start together.
 When you choose a tune, you can announce at the beginning how many times you want to play it, or, you can decide on the ﬂy and call “Hup!” or stick out your foot during the second playing of the B part of the tune when you want to end it.
 We recommend playing each tune at least four times to give people a chance to catch on.

-There is a once-a-month English Country Dance jam, 4th Wednesday.
+The once-a-month English Country Dance jam meets on 4th Wednesdays.
 We play at different houses, 7:30pm to 9:30pm.
 Get on the email list to find out where it will be.
 Contact Rick Piel, rick (at) mr-rick (dot) org.
 We play from the 3 Peter Barnes books of ECD tunes and the 4 Waltz Books.
 If you don’t yet have these books, players will share with you.
 We take turns choosing a tune to play.